ighodaro201/registrar3/README.md

 CourseInfo object that stores all the information on a course that would be stored on the secondary page that shows detailed info.
-I also created Database.java which handles all the database methods, such as connectinf and deisconnecting to the database, and searching the database to retrieve the courses and coursedetails needed.
+I also created Database.java which handles all the database methods, such as connecting and disconnecting to the database, and searching the database to retrieve the courses and coursedetails needed.

-Ben Paragraph
+I (Ben) primarly worked on our Reg.java program which utilized the Spark library to serve as our server.

 We did not receive any help